medic/cht-core/README.md

 To build reference documentation into a local folder `jsdoc-docs`: `grunt build-documentation`

-## Configuring Medic
+## Configuring the standard application

 This app is highly configurable and can be modified to suit your needs.
 Read the guide for [developing community health applications](https://github.com/medic/medic-docs/blob/master/configuration/developing-community-health-applications.md) if you would like to customize your application further.

-We include the "standard" configuration in this repo, which can be a useful basis to start with.
+This repo includes a standard configuration as a useful starting point.
 It is located at [./config/standard](https://github.com/medic/medic/tree/master/config/standard).

 Configuration is performed using [Medic Configurer](https://github.com/medic/medic-conf). `medic-conf` expects a particular structure (seen in the standard config above).
 It compiles forms and configuration into the required formats, as well as uploading that configuration and performing other tasks.